 The players aren’t the only ones more invested in the playoffs.
 Because of the intense fanfare that occurs in the lead-up to the NBA Championships, the betting landscape is very different from that of the regular season.

 Thanks to a massive infusion of square bettors who don’t follow basketball closely and don’t have a clue how to evaluate odds, the NBA playoffs present particularly ripe opportunities to bet against the public.

 Pay attention to public sentiment and media coverage.
 How might it sway uninformed bettors to take a side not supported by an analysis of each team’s relative strengths and weaknesses?
 Are trendy underdogs receiving more credit than they’re worth?
 Are historically successful franchises as strong as the pundits suggest?

-Find the lines that have been manipulated by public sentiment and focus on the facts, not the feeling.
+Explore popular basketball betting sites to find the lines that have been manipulated by public sentiment and focus on the facts, not the feeling.
 With a bit of research, it’s easy to find value fading the public.